Breakfast Time (painting): Painting

 The painting Breakfast time played a major role in Hanna Pauli's breakthrough in the Nordic art scene during the late 1880s.
-She had recently studied in Paris at the Académie Colarossi and entered the Paris Salon in 1887 with the portrait of her Finnish fellow artist and sculptress Venny Soldan, which is held by the Gothenburg Museum of Art.
+She had recently studied in Paris at the Académie Colarossi and entered the Paris Salon in 1887 with the portrait of her Finnish fellow artist and sculptor Venny Soldan, which is held by the Gothenburg Museum of Art.

 An open-air painting, Breakfast time depicts a tranquil scene with a table set for breakfast on a sunny morning.
 Placed at the bottom right of the picture is a table covered with a white tablecloth alongside a bench and two chairs.
 It is positioned under a tree with its branches stretching over the table.
 A maid is approaching the table carrying a tray in her hands.
 The light is reflected from the shiny objects on the table and from the white tablecloth.
-The artist has been partly inspired by the impressionists way of suggesting volumes and depth by using coloured lights and shadows, causing the table, the table setting and the foliage to dissolve in shimmering light reflexes.
+The artist has been partly inspired by the impressionists' way of suggesting volumes and depth by using coloured lights and shadows, causing the table, the table setting and the foliage to dissolve in shimmering light reflexes.
 The painting was popular among contemporary Swedish artists of the time.